 Plasma coating.
 Here an inert gas such as Argon, when excited by an electric arc, becomes partially ionised and generates a hot gas stream having temperatures around 16,000°C. Ceramic powder is injected into the flame and projected on to a suitably prepared component to form a dense coating.
 It is possible to apply Tungsten Carbide using this process.
 The plasma gun is manipulated using a robot so the component configuration needs to be borne in mind.
 The chemistry of the ceramic can be varied, to achieve differing levels of corrosion resistance for example.
 A common application is for electrical insulation.
 Please note that Impreglon uses the term Plasma Coating as a generic family name for a wide range of thermally sprayed coatings and techniques.
 We don't currently use the true high temperature plasma system in the UK.

+All thermal coatings are applied within our modern facility located near Nottingham, by skilled technicians and are subjected to rigorous quality standards.
 For more information please complete our online form and we will get back to you as soon as possible.